 Polyamory is not wrong.
 I just don’t believe it’s a natural desire of women to get involved in it if her nature is loyal and trusting.

-You can’t be loyal when you share your body and heart with several different partners.
+You can’t be loyal when you deliberately share your body and heart with several different partners at the one time.

 You can of course be loving, sexual, and fun and even interesting, but you can’t be loyal.